 According to a recent survey, nearly 37% respondents answered that they would use chatbots for “getting a quick answer in an emergency” and 35% of them stated that they would use chatbots for “resolving a complaint or problem.”

 With AI technology taking over the world and transforming businesses, the case for chatbots is escalating rapidly.

-The answer to this question is really simple – because the modern day customer is no longer willing to wait.
-We live in a world where everything is fast paced, so why should customer-brand interaction be lagging behind?
+The answer to this question is really simple – because the modern-day customer is no longer willing to wait.
+We live in a world where everything is fast-paced, so why should customer-brand interaction be lagging behind?

-Customers now want instant and real-time response to their queries/requests.
+Customers now want instant and real-time responses to their queries/requests.
 If a business can address the grievances of its customers and respond to their queries/requests instantaneously, it is a hit with customers.
 Stats show that almost two-thirds of customers who engage with brands having a chat feature are more likely to return to their websites.

 Both live chat and chatbots are great means to reduce the wait times.
 As mentioned earlier, live chat has drastically reduced the wait time for customers when compared to social media platforms and email.

 However, granted that live chat is speedy, it still cannot catch up with chatbots.
 This is because chatbots reply instantly.
 There’s hardly any wait time at all.

 Owing to their fast and speedy delivery and versatility, chatbots are now taking over traditional survey methods.